 Babri Masjid demolition unexpected, result of explosion of Hindu feelings suppressed for centuries: Kalyan Singh

-The development came after the judge wrote a letter to the top court in April this year seeking an extension of his tenure to complete the trial in the Babri Masjid demolition case.
+The order came after the CBI filed an application in the court seeking an order to produce the former Governor in the court in the Babri Masjid demolition case.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)